An Empirical Study on Information Extraction using Large Language Models: Related Work

-Since ChatGPT is a closed model and OpenAI does not provide its training details, researchers are exploring its concerns and capabilities.
+\paragraph{\textbf{Evaluation of ChatGPT}} ChatGPT’s powerful dialog capability has triggered widespread research interest in the fields of NLP and LLM.
+Since ChatGPT is based on two closed models and no training details are provided, researchers are exploring its concerns and capabilities.
 The concerns involve ethical risks \cite{haque2022I-think, krugel2023the-moral-authority}, patient privacy \cite{tang2023does}, fabricated misinformation \cite{jeblick2022chatgpt, chen2023utility}, education integrity \cite{malinka2023on-the-educational} and legal challenges \cite{sun2023a-short-survey}.
 For its capabilities, researchers evaluate the performance of ChatGPT on different tasks, including stance detection \cite{zhang2022how-would}, question-answering \cite{guo2023how-close}, machine translation \cite{jiao2023is-chatgpt}, sentiment analysis \cite{susnjak2023applying} and other general NLP tasks \cite{qin2023is-chatgpt, zhong2023can-chatgpt, bian2023chatgpt, bang2023a-multitask-multilingual}.
-In addition, for the information extraction task, \citet{wei2023zero-shot} propose a two-stage framework, ChatIE, to use ChatGPT for zero-shot information extraction, and evaluate its performance in detail. \citet{li2023evaluating-chatgpt} measure the performance, explainability, calibration and faithfulness of ChatGPT on IE tasks.
-As a concurrent work, this paper measures the performance of ChatGPT on multiple datasets of 14 IE subtasks, explores the impact of in-context learning (ICL) and chain-of-thought (COT) prompts on performance, evaluates robustness by scenario, and analyzes error types.
-Our perspective is significantly different from \citet{li2023evaluating-chatgpt}, and we evaluate more IE sub-tasks on more benchmarks.
+In addition, for the information extraction task, \citet{wei2023zero-shot} propose a two-stage framework, ChatIE, to use ChatGPT for zero-shot information extraction, and evaluate its performance in detail. \citet{li2023evaluating-chatgpt} measure the performance, explainability, calibration, and faithfulness of ChatGPT on IE tasks.
+Following these works, this paper focuses on demonstrating the latest progress in LLMs' capabilities in information extraction represented by ChatGPT-related models. we measure the performance of the latest version of GPT-4 on multiple datasets of 14 IE subtasks, explore the impact of in-context learning (ICL) and chain-of-thought (COT) prompts on performance, evaluate robustness by scenario, and analyze error types.
+Following \citet{wei2023zero-shot}, we also propose three novel improvement methods for GPT-4's IE performance based on its human-like characteristics.
+Our perspective differs significantly from \citet{li2023evaluating-chatgpt}, and we evaluate more IE sub-tasks on more benchmarks.